hampel/envroute/README.md

 In the above example, we have a package named 'test' (this doesn't have to correspond to the actual package name we are testing - but it does have to correspond to the name of the route prefix).
-We define our route prefix for testing as `/test` and a corresponding environment file `.env.test`.
+We define our route prefix for testing as `/test` and a corresponding environment file `.env.test` and an APP_ENV value of `test`.

 Our configuration tells the autoloader that the 'test' package is being developed in the folder `/packages/test` and once we have run `composer update` in this folder to load all package dependencies and create the autoload file, our package is ready for testing.

 ### Service Providers ###